SublimeText/AdvancedNewFile/README.md

 `default_initial`:
 A string that will be automatically inserted into the new file creation input.

+`use_cursor_text`:
+A boolean value determining if text from a buffer, currently bound by single or double quotes, will be auto inserted into the new file generation input field.

 ## Notes
 Thanks to Dima Kukushkin ([xobb1t](https://github.com/xobb1t)) for the original work on this plugin.